Loan-to-value (LTV) guide

 What is LTV?

-LTV is one of the central factors in deciding not only if you can obtain a mortgage, but also which one you can take out.
+LTV is one of the central factors in deciding not only if you can get a mortgage, but also which one you can take out.

 How do you work out your LTV?

-Simply take the amount you need to borrow, divide it by the value of the property and then multiply the result by 100 in order to get the percentage.
+Take the amount you need to borrow, divide it by the value of the property and then multiply the result by 100 to get a percentage.

 240,000 / 300,000 = 0.8